-After installing the support rails, you are ready to install the SAN Volume Controller in the rack.
+After installing the support rails, you may install the SAN Volume Controller in the rack.

 To avoid any hazard from the rack tipping forward when boxes are installed, observe all safety precautions for the rack into which you are installing the device.